-Note, that the number of waves and the horizontal momentum are additional integrals of motion of the DZe equation (11).
-We denote the total energy of our system (i.e. the value of the Hamiltonian (24) at the whole spatial interval $[0, 100\lambda_0]$ ) as E, while the initial energies of the first and second soliton as $E_1$ and $E_2$ .
-The values of energy change of each of the solitons after collision we denote as $\delta E_1$ and $\delta E_2$ .
-As mentioned above we mark the parameters of soliton initially located at $25\lambda_0$ by the index 1 and the parameters of soliton initially located at $75\lambda_0$ by the index 2.
-To estimate $\delta E_1$ and $\delta E_2$ we cut out each soliton after collision by a window function and then calculate the value of the Hamiltonian (24) for each part of the wave field.
+Note that the number of waves and the horizontal momentum are additional integrals of motion of the DZe equation (11).
+We denote the total energy of our system (i.e., the value of the Hamiltonian (24) at the whole spatial interval [0, 100 λ_0]) as E, and the initial energies of the first and second solitons as E1 and E2.
+The values of energy change of each of the solitons after collision we denote as δE_1 and δE_2 .
+As mentioned above, we mark the parameters of the soliton initially located at 25 λ_0 by the index 1 and the parameters of the soliton initially located at 75 λ_0 by the index 2.
+To estimate δE_1 and δE_2 , we cut out each soliton after collision by a window function and then calculate the value of the Hamiltonian (24) for each part of the wave field.
 The window function was chosen so that being applied to a soliton propagating in the absence of another soliton allows us to estimate the value of the soliton energy with accuracy 0.01%.
-We define the total energy losses caused by the radiation of incoherent waves relatively to the total energy of the system:
+We define the total energy losses caused by the radiation of incoherent waves relative to the total energy of the system: